bbauska/Coursera-Bootstrap/readme.md

-Various customization options you can see that these variables are all defined using the Sass syntax here, and also under "Build tools", it\'ll explain to you how you can do your own customization of Bootstrap.
+Various customization options you can see that these variables are all defined using the Sass syntax here, and also under "Build tools", it&apos;ll explain to you how you can do your own customization of Bootstrap.

 Now, I would strongly recommend you not to try this until you have